PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/configure-invoices.md

 - **Footer text and tooltip _i_ icon** - input field, where footer text can be displayed.
 Once the tooltip is hovered, there is a text in the dark box _Use this field to show additional information on the invoice, below the payment methods summary (like specific legal information)._ Also, different texts for different languages can be saved, by using the language dropdown.
 - **Invoice model and tooltip _i_ icon** - dropdown field, where 2 types of Invoces can be selected - **invoice** or **invoice-b2b**.
 Once the tooltip is hovered, there is a text in the dark box _Choose an Invoice model._
 - **Use the disk as cache for PDF invoices and _i_ icon** - Enable or Disable the function, to use the host capacity to cache the PDF invoices.
 Once the tooltip is hovered, there is a text in the dark box _Once the tooltip is hovered_Saves memory but slows down the PDF generation._
+- **Save CTA** - saving process will be executed.

+No lenght limits for characters and no limits for special symbols are set on all configure input fields.

+If there is successful save, the UI will show green checkmark icon and success message in green UI - _Update successful_.

 ## Multistores functionality